When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 For a Sister

 Many parents choose to name their children after famous idols.
-Below you will find some of the most famous people named Lucy.
+The list of women named Lucy includes trailblazers, artists, and leaders.

-• Lucy Clifton: American educator, poet, and writer.
+• Lucy Clifton: An American educator, poet, and writer known for her impactful voice.

-• Lucy Stone: political advocate for abolition and suffrage.
+• Lucy Stone: A critical historical figure; she was a prominent political advocate for abolition and women’s suffrage.

 Lucy in Pop Culture

 Pop culture can be just as influential as celebrities.
-If you choose to name your child Lucy, she will share her name with characters and songs such as these:
+If you choose to name your child Lucy, she will share her name with beloved characters from literature and television:

-• Lucy: Character in the TV series “The Big Bang Theory.”
+• Lucy: The socially anxious sweetheart in the TV series “The Big Bang Theory.”

-• Lucy Barker: Character in the musical “Sweeny Todd: The Demon Barber of Fleet Street.”
+• Lucy Barker: A tragic figure in the musical “Sweeney Todd: The Demon Barber of Fleet Street.”

-• Lucy Coe: Character in the TV series “General Hospital.”
+• Lucy Coe: A long-running character in the TV series “General Hospital.”

-• Lucy Messer: Character in the TV series “CSI: NY.”
+• Lucy Messer: A character in the TV series “CSI: NY.”

 Do you want to know more?
-Here are some additional facts about the name Lucy.
+Here are answers to the most common questions about the name Lucy.

 What is the Festival of Lights?